Embedding Physical Reasoning into Diffusion-Based Shadow Generation: Experiments and Results

-For baselines, we compare with recent learning-based shadow generation methods, including GAN-based methods: ShadowGAN\cite{zhang2019shadowgan}, MaskShadowGAN\cite{hu_iccv2019mask}, ARShadowGAN\cite{Liu2020ARShadowGANSG}, and SGRNet\cite{hong2021shadow}.
-Note that we use their models pretrained on DESOBA and apply them directly to DESOBAV2.
-We also compare with SOTA diffusion-based methods, SGDiffusion\cite{liu2024shadow} and GPSD\cite{zhao2025shadow}, which are trained and evaluated on DESOBAV2.
-We evaluate both generated image quality and shadow mask accuracy.
-Following \cite{liu2024shadow, zhao2025shadow}, we report RMSE and SSIM for image quality, and BER for mask accuracy.
-All metrics are reported on the global image (G) and the local foreground-shadow region (L).
-Because diffusion models are stochastic, we generate five samples per test case with different random seeds and report the one with the highest local SSIM (LSSIM) against the ground truth.
+\paragraph{Metrics.} Following~\cite{liu2024shadow, zhao2025shadow}, we report RMSE and SSIM for image quality, and BER for shadow mask accuracy, evaluated on both the global image (G) and the local foreground-shadow region (L).
+As diffusion models are stochastic, we generate five samples per test case and report the one with the highest local SSIM against the ground truth.

-\textbf{Implementation Details.} We implement our method in PyTorch \cite{paszke2019pytorch}.
-The model is trained with the Adam \cite{Adam} optimizer at a learning rate of $1\times10^{-5}$.
-We use the pre-trained denoising U-Net and intensity encoder from \cite{liu2024shadow} and keep both frozen during training.
-The model is trained for 30 epochs on two NVIDIA RTX A6000 GPUs, with a batch size of 8.
-We set hyperparameter $\tau$ to $5^\circ$ and $\lambda_1$, $\lambda_2$ to 0.1, 0.5, respectively.
-At inference, we use DDIM \cite{song2020denoising} with 25 steps and then apply the post-processing network from \cite{liu2024shadow} as-is, without additional training.
-Further architectural and training details are provided in the supplementary material.
+\paragraph{Implementation Details.} We implement our method in PyTorch~\cite{paszke2019pytorch} and train with AdamW~\cite{loshchilov2017adamw} at a learning rate of $1\times10^{-5}$, for 30 epochs on two NVIDIA RTX A6000 GPUs with a batch size of 4.
+We set $\tau = 10^\circ$, $T=0.05$ and $\lambda_1, \lambda_{\text{reg}}, \lambda_{\text{rank}}$ to $0.1, 0.2, 1.0$ respectively.
+At inference, we use DDIM~\cite{song2020denoising} with 50 steps, followed by the post-processing network from~\cite{liu2024shadow} applied as-is.
+Further details are provided in the supplementary material.